jeremytammik/tbc/a/2046_mat_asset.md

 ####<a name="9"></a> LLM AI Sans MatMul

-This new research may affect both the enourmous resources consumed by AI and the chip maker stock prices:
+This new research may affect both the enormous resources consumed by AI and the chip maker stock prices:
 [Researchers upend AI status quo by eliminating matrix multiplication in LLMs](https://arstechnica.com/information-technology/2024/06/researchers-upend-ai-status-quo-by-eliminating-matrix-multiplication-in-llms/).